ALL STAR GAMES: 1968, 1986 ARTIFICIAL TURF: ever since 1966 (grass in 1965)

 The Astrodome hosted the 1992 Republican National Convention, at which famous Texan George H.W.
 Bush was renominated for president.
 To make room for the Republicans, the Astros spent most of August on a road trip.
 This was one of only two baseball or football stadiums in which a national party convention was held, at least in part.
 The others: Louisiana Superdome (GOP, 1988) and Denver's Invesco Field (Democrats, 2008).

 In September 2005 the Astrodome became the principal temporary housing facility for several thousand survivors of Hurricane Katrina, most of whom were from New Orleans and had initially taken refuge in the Superdome.
 In recent years it has become a little-used relic, playing second fiddle to next-door Reliant Stadium, home of the NFL expansion team Houston Texans.
 In November 2013 voters rejected a referendum that would have renovated the Astrodome, making into a convention center.
 Within a few weeks, demolition crews began removing the circular exit ramps added in 1989.
 It was expected that the rest of the stadium would be taken down in 2014, but those plans are on hold.
-As of April 2015 (the Astrodome's half-century mark), discussions on possible ways to make use of the old dome are continuing.
+As of June 2023, discussions on possible ways to make use of the old dome are not making much progress, and the structure remains "in limbo," with no public access for the time being.

 SOURCES: Lowry (2006); Pastier (2007); USA Today / Fodor's (1996); Gershman (1993); Rosen (2001); Dow (2002) calendar; New York Times; astrosdaily.com